dariuszseweryn/RxAndroidBle/README.md

         }
     );

-// When done... unsubscribe and forget about connection teardown :) subscription.unsubscribe();
+// When done... dispose and forget about connection teardown :) disposable.dispose();
 ```

 #### Auto connect